KHarvey99/MCA-2019/README.md

 ### Encoding notated music

 I converted my museScore file from last week to MEI.
 Then using [Verovio](https://www.verovio.org/index.xhtml) I was able to download the MEI file and upload it to GitHub where it can be rendered and viewed [here](https://kharvey99.github.io/MCA-2019/verovio.html).

+## WEEK 4 TASK

+### Computational analytics of notated music

+I generated a JSymbolic of my notated score, selecting feaures I thought were most interesting and relevant to the piece of music.
+I also created a piano roll and pitch hustogram using music21.

+## WEEK 5 TASK

+### Standards in Curation

+I have included metadata that helps to indentify and describe my encoded document.
+Placing relevant metadata in my MEI file.
+I created a schema based on this data.

+## WEEK 7 TASK

+### Challenges to music curation

+I returned to the metadata I created in week 5, and proceeded to include this metadata in my HTML pages with verovio.

+## WEEK 8 TASK

+### Music as sound